selahikorkut/BMI-React/README.md

 # Body Mass Index Calculator
 With this application, users can calculate their body mass index by entering their height and weight.
-According to the result, a diet list is given to the user.

 # Screenshots